metamaden/lute/README.md

 ## Conda environments

 To run specific deconvolution methods and algorithms, `lute` contains conda YML scripts.
-For example, set up an environement to run the MuSiC method with the following:
+For example, set up an environement to run the NNLS algorithm with the following:

 ```
-conda env create -f ./lute/inst/yml/music.yml
+conda env create -f ./lute/inst/yml/nnls.yml
 ```

 ## Acknowledgements